oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

-  + If the appropriate license identifier is not found in the SPDX License List or expression been possible to constructed, the license database AboutCode's "ScanCode LicenseDB" MUST be consulted as a next step.
-License identifiers from this database MUST use the prefix `LicenseRef-scancode-`.
+  + If the appropriate license identifier is not found in the SPDX License List or expression been possible to constructed, the license database AboutCode's "ScanCode LicenseDB" SHALL be consulted as a next step.
+License identifiers from this database SHALL use the prefix `LicenseRef-scancode-`.

     #quote(block: true)[